Yoast/wordpress-seo/readme.txt

 Other:

 * Changes the cURL Health Check to `critical` instead of `recommended`.
+* Prevents additional sanitation if the URL is already properly encoded.
+Props to [stodorovic](https://github.com/stodorovic).

 = 13.2 =
 Release Date: March 3rd, 2020